![]() | Fantasy Football 101: How to Smack-Trash Talk |

 There is also the middle case where half the league is actively posting and the other isn't.
 When that happened in one of my leagues I had people in the league approach me (I was the commish) and say I should get rid of so-and-so because, "he never says anything."
 I felt the same way...who wants to post when there is a guy in the league who never posts?
 You start to wonder if he's just shy or if you might have said something to offend him.
 In any event you feel like you're being spied on.

 The answer, of course, is you have to be willing to stick your neck out and say something worth reading.
 Smack is important and if you're not competent with smack then maybe fantasy isn't your thing.
-IMHO, smack is the name of the game--it is what makes it fun.
+This is a social game and smack is what makes it fun.
+The stakes are usually low and whoever is winning is just another topic for trash talk.
+Winning is not as important as you might think.
 Nobody will remember who won except the guy with the tiny trophy.
 People do, however, remember when somebody made a border-line inappropriate post on the message board or, better yet, a way-across-the-border inappropriate post.
 Now that is fun!

-Seriously, if we all start worrying about offending someone in the league then it's no fun.
+Good smack is done in such a way that most people know you're joking.
+"Most" is the key word in the prior sentence and that means that some people might get offended.
 I'm always reminded of what my college Dead-Head buddies told me about playing hacky-sack: "Never say you're sorry."
 That rule applies to the message board.
 The point is, few are any good at hacky-sack and so you should expect screw-ups.
-Likewise, few of us are professional journalists who can walk the fine line between interesting and inappropriate--expect screw-ups not sorrys!
+Sometimes your insults will cross the line, but a good comedian doesn't apologize--he tells another joke.

 If you actually take offense to anything that your smacker says--you've just opened yourself up for another smack!
 Bloody is *really* upset--that's not fake outrage.
 BTW, fake outrage is fun to do in smack, e.g, I'm shocked...shocked that you said 'up yours'!.

 I don't really know Bloody.
 He works in a different office and we drafted online so I never met him.
 I can tell he's a rookie because, for one, he said so, but also because saying 'up yours' is really small potatoes--on good boards it goes far beyond that.
 In Bloody's defense at least he said something and something is better than nothing.
-Saying nothing is no fun for sure.
+Saying nothing is no fun for sure and is actually a bit creepy, more on that later.

-There's a great opportunity to really entertain everybody who's reading this smackversation.
+There's a great opportunity to really entertain everybody who's reading this smack thread.
 I'm not a professional comedian, but I know what a 'straight man' is.
-I can sit back like Bud Abbott and deliver the stinging one-liners and Bloody is playing Lou's part, i.e., he thinks Who's on first and I Don't Know's on third.
+I can sit back like Bud Abbott and deliver the straight faced one-liners and Bloody is playing Lou's part, i.e., he thinks Who's on first and I Don't Know's on third.

 Unlike Lou, however, Bloody isn't playing the part--he's living it.
-When someone let's him know that I was just goofing around then he'll realize he's just been made a fool of and either get insulted or he'll say, "good one, you got me."
-If he gets insulted do you really want him in the league?
-Probably not, today he'll take offense at what I said and tomorrow it'll be you.
+Like Bud, I'm going to keep pushing this thread to its limit, straight faced, mocking the rookie.
+When someone lets Bloody know that I was just goofing around then he'll realize he's just been made a fool of and either get insulted or he'll say, "good one, you got me."

-When crafting your response, if you should write something and then think, "I sure hope he doesn't take this the wrong way" then you're on the right track.
-If you think, "he'll probably punch me for this" then you've probably just finished a work of smack-art.
-However, you have to have a bit of subtlety, you need to include some important 'Smackdicators', i.e., elements of smack style that let the audience say, "a-ha, he's just smacking."
+When crafting your response, you have to have a bit of subtlety, you need to include some important 'Smackdicators', i.e., elements of smack style that let the audience say, "a-ha, he's just smacking."
 For example, the epithetical sign-off is a Smackdicator, it lets people know you have your tounge firmly planted in cheek.

 Well since you're all a bunch of rookies then let me be the first to say